 5. Exchange Guard Logon Security

-You may also consider Messageware’s Exchange Protocol Guard (EPG) solution, which incorporates protection from a variety of logon and password attacks with advanced logon monitoring, real-time security analytics and alerts of suspicious logon activity.
-Arm your organization with a sophisticated set of access controls and real-time monitoring tools for Exchange Outlook Web.
+You may also consider Messageware’s Exchange Protocol Guard (EPG), which incorporates protection from a variety of logon and password attacks with advanced logon monitoring, real-time security analytics and alerts of suspicious logon activity.
+Arm your organization with a sophisticated set of access controls and real-time monitoring tools for Exchange Server and Outlook Web.